stabildev/flutter_amplify_datastore/README.md

 4. Run `amplify codegen models` to generate models
 5. Run `amplify add auth` to add authentication

-- Select `Email` as a sign-in method
+- Select `Email` as the sign-in method

 6. Run `amplify push` to provision the backend
 7. Run `flutter run` to start the app